cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 A transaction that doesn’t conform to the learned normal pattern will produce a higher reconstruction error.
 By setting a threshold, we can flag transactions with unusually high reconstruction error as potential fraud.

-Autoencoders shine in fraud detection, particularly when labeled fraud data is scarce or nonexistent.
-Their strength lies in identifying transactions that deviate from the learned "normal" without requiring explicit fraud labels during training.
+Autoencoders shine in fraud detection, particularly when labeled fraud data is scarce or nonexistent.[^33] Their strength lies in identifying transactions that deviate from the learned "normal" without requiring explicit fraud labels during training.
 For example, an autoencoder trained on millions of legitimate transactions will likely assign high reconstruction error to fraudulent ones it’s never seen before.
 [Variational Autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder)s (VAEs), which introduce probabilistic modeling and latent-space regularization—have also been explored for fraud detection, offering potentially richer representations of normal transaction behavior.[^21]